Dada Harir Stepwell: History

 The stepwell was built in 1485 by Dhai Harir, a household lady of Mahmud Begada according to the Persian inscription in the stepwell.
-She was the superintendent of the royal harem.
+She served as the superintendent of the royal harem.

-Dhai Harir built a mosque and a tomb in which she was buried.
-The well bears two inscriptions, one in Sanskrit on the south, and one in Arabic on the north wall, of the first gallery.
+Dhai Harir built a mosque and a tomb where she was later buried.
+The well bears two inscriptions: one in Sanskrit on the south wall and one in Arabic on the north wall of the first gallery.